Ways to Help Labor Progress

 - A sudden feeling of unease

 - Pelvic cramping, like that of a period

 - Lower back pain that is consistent

 Any combination of these, especially with the consistent contractions, could mean labor.
 With my firstborn, I experienced the consistent contractions with the pelvic pain and pressure at 38 weeks.
-With my second born, I had contractions, but it was the sudden feeling of unease, pelvic cramping and lower back pain that made me realize I was in labor at just 37 weeks.
+With my second born, I had contractions, but it was the sudden feeling of unease, pelvic cramping, and lower back pain that made me realize I was in labor at just 37 weeks.
 Every woman's experience is different.
 However, it is important to know the symptoms of labor beforehand so that everyone is prepared for the main event.

 Signs of Preterm Labor